constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 ## Methodology
 {:#methodology}

-### Resolution
-In my current state of affaire, I have surveyed part of the literature as presented in [](#litterature_review), I have also investigated the usage of the protocol [IPFS](cite:cites spec:ipfs) for a backend of our P2P network in relation to the communication of the SPARQL query engine [Comunica](cite:cites taelman_iswc_resources_comunica_2018).
-I am also participating in a group with other researchers to investigate how to use Solid for the use case of social media applications and medical applications in a  P2P manner and while preserving privacy.
-Lastly, I experimented with GLTQP in Comunica for the use case of fragmented databases.

-<span class="comment" data-author="RT">The text above is too vague.
-We'll need to make each thing more concrete, but only if we can show something preliminary already, or can say what kind of methodology we applied.</span>

-To evaluate this work, I plan to build a prototype and test it against an existing RDF social media benchmark [](cite:cites Angles2020TheLS, Angles2014TheLD, Spasic2016).
+I am planning to build a prototype using the SPARQL query engine [Comunica](cite:cites taelman_iswc_resources_comunica_2018) and evaluate it against existing RDF social media benchmark [](cite:cites Angles2020TheLS, Angles2014TheLD, Spasic2016) and compare the result with LTQP and GLTQP approaches.
-Additionally, I will use the prototype to test a use case involving self-publication of academic papers.

-### Evaluation
+Like presented at the ["Proposal" section](#proposal) the collaboration can be divided into two, hence we formulate two relatively independent problems; the search domain division and the caching (and communication).

+### Search domain division problem
+There are multiple strategies (combinable) that could be employed to divide the domain.
+It has to be considered first that we don't know in advance the limit of the domain, hence we cannot divide it before the execution of the query.
+A strategy can be to **collect the seed URLs and to divide them between the query engine**, the limitation is that we don't consider if the data source discoverable inside the seed URLs overlaps.
+Another strategy would be to **communicate between the engines, the link queue and/or the link visited**.
+The problem with that approach is the increase in execution time due to the communication of the engine and we still need a mechanism to react on the detection of the overlap and to redistribute the domain.
+A last strategy that I propose is to **set the reachability criteria of each engine so that they cannot or are less likely to have overlapping search field**, the limitation of that strategy is that the criteria might have to be changed depending on the query executed and the type of dataset that we expect to find result, we might also lose result if the criteriums are too strict.

+Using a benchmark, I could evaluate those methods alone and in combination to measure, while making the **Number of engine** vary.
+I propose to measure those metrics:
+**Result completeness**,
-For the evaluation metrics, I will take inspiration from the authors discussed in the literature review [](#litterature_review) and consider the following measurements: **Number of engine**, **Result completeness**, **Ability to access isolated documents**, **Number of requests**, **Overlapping of the search space exploration of the Query engine**, **Query execution time**, **Rate of production of results**, **Delay between the first result and the start of the execution**, **Cache miss and rate of use of the cache**.
+**Ability to access isolated documents (we can evaluate their isolation by the degree of the node (only the edge that end in the node) and the number of paths that can lead to it)**, **Number of requests (of a single engine and globally)**, **Overlapping of the search space exploration of the Query engine**, **Query execution time**, **Rate of production of results**, **Delay between the first result and the start of the execution**.

-<span class="comment" data-author="RT">This section is super important, and we need to explain our evaluation plan in much more detail.
-You need to talk about the different research questions here, how you will approach them, what kind of experiments you will do for each of them, and how you will answer the hypotheses.
-The metrics you mention are good, but you'll need to elaborate more on them, and explain *why* they are important here.</span>
-<span class="comment" data-author="RT">Bonus points: you could talk about potential risks in your plan, and come up with mitigation strategies.</span>
+### Caching and Communication  problem
+Given that in our collaborative context, we want all the engines implicated in the query to communicate with each other, for the collection of results and the redivision of the domain, a **unstructured network** might be the best choice as the lookup for the client as it have a constant time complexity and we know all the peers.

+For the caching following the [related work](#litterature_review), an unstructured approached with a profile overlay might be preferred.
+In regards to that approach, there is a consideration for the privacy and the usefulness of the discovery of new peers.
+Contrary to the approached viewed in the related work, we might not be able to share the whole cache, because some data are private.
+It comes that considering the overhead and the ratio of data that can be shared, the discovery of peers might not be or be less profitable than expected.
+If the discovery of peer is more profitable than we can either create profiles based on the query executed like [](cite:cites Folz2016) and rotate the peers or instead navigating the chain of peers, like [](cite:cites Aebeloe2021).

+Using a benchmark, I could evaluate the same metric as in the search domain problem with the addition of: **Communication time** and **Cache miss and rates of use of the cache**.
+And while making the **Number of engine** vary.